QueasyQuery/polygon-metre/README.md

 # Polygon Metre
-A simple time signature vizualizer video tool with a polygon graphic.
+A simple time signature vizualizer video script with a polygon graphic.
 It's not the only one out there, but this one caters to me.

 ## Requirements
 ```sh